 - 1 tsp garam masala or mutton masala or kitchen king masala (can use upto 1 ½ tsp)

-- Handful of coriander leaves / daniya patta (finely chopped)
+- 2 tbsp coriander leaves daniya patta (finely chopped)

 - Heat a pan with oil and saute the dry spices for a minute – bay leaf, cinnamon, cloves, cardamoms.